Submissions

 The Author's Guidelines are also available in the pdf version.

-Book Reviews: should not be longer than 5,000 words (including abstract, notes and references) and about 30,000 characters.
+Book Reviews: maximum 5,000 words (including abstract, footnotes, and references), corresponding to approximately 30,000 characters.

 3. Abstract (100–150 words)